Zojoji is a beautiful temple in the heart of Tokyo

 Zojoji with Tokyo Tower on the right.

 Zojoji is beautiful.
 The temple is close to the heart of Tokyo in more ways than one.
-It is in the middle of the city and has influenced the city’s cultural and religious life for many years.
+It is in the middle of the city and has influenced its cultural and religious life for many years.
 During the Edo period, it was a vast complex.
 What remains today is smaller in size but is still an important place.
-A visit there can give you a glimpse of what it might have been like in its heyday.
-It can also get you some great photographs!
+Visiting there gives you a glimpse of what it might have been like in its heyday.
+It can also give you some great photographs!

 Walking into the grounds through the Sangedatsu gate gives me a thrill.
 In front of you will be the main hall of Zojoji, with Tokyo Tower behind, towering over it.
 It is a picturesque scene.
-The two seem to be in a strange kind of partnership!
+The two have a strange kind of partnership!
 It is difficult not to have the Tower in any photos taken from that area!
-I take a shot or two of the famous pair every time I go.
+I shoot the famous pair every time I go.

 Daibonsho bell and cherry blossoms